 Every patient is different, and so are their healing capabilities.
 That being said, the average time it takes to heal after tooth removal may range anywhere between one and three months.
 Patients who underwent simple tooth extraction usually heal faster than those who’ve undergone surgical tooth removal.
 Our dentist will prescribe medicine to take during recovery to reduce dental pain.
 The good news is the dental pain will go away even before your wound is done healing.
 Many of the dental pain will subside during the first week of recovery, meaning you can return to your regular work routine.
 We recommend going for routine dental checkups to check if the wound is healing correctly.

 Tooth extraction is a simple dental procedure aimed at alleviating dental pain and preventing future dental problems.
 The treatment has minimal side effects and a high success rate, so patients don’t need to worry about complications post-treatment.
-Visit The Dental Spa – Mainline today for the tooth extraction treatment in Bryn Mawr.
+Visit The Dental Spa – Main Line today for the tooth extraction treatment in Bryn Mawr.